Skip to main content

 Teaching methods

 In this course we have both face-to-face teaching and independent work in a group but also on your own.
-The course will also include one or more expert visitors There will be a one day study trip to Helsinki or Tampere (TBA).
+The course will also include one visit in Turku.

 The student will be expected to acquire the knowledge base by reading also more demanding research and other material needed for the course.